 One source in which this kind of racialized “management of human difference” is on full display is Bernard of Clairvaux’s commentary on the Song of Solomon, particularly sermons 25 through 28, in which he expounds at length on the famous verse “I am black but beautiful.”
-Given Bernard’s status in the twelfth century, it strikes me that this text would make a very useful tool for teaching.
+[Note the ambiguity in the translation of “but/and”) Given Bernard’s status in the twelfth century, it strikes me that this text would make a very useful tool for teaching.
 Below is the full text of Sermon 25, “Why the Bride is Black but Beautiful,” taken from the link earlier in this paragraph.
 Unpacking the complex interplay between religious and racial use of color could be very useful in the classroom (Heng devotes two paragraphs to Sermon 25 in part 2, p.
 285).

 SERMON 25 WHY THE BRIDE IS BLACK BUT BEAUTIFUL